Contrary to common belief, it is NOT “okay” to have occasional bleeding, swelling or tenderness of the gums.

 If you suffer from any of these symptoms – even if only occasionally – you may have gum disease.
 In fact, at least one in four adults over the age of 20 have some degree of potentially destructive gum disease, and that percentage gets consistently higher with age.

 The medical name for this condition is “periodontal” disease, a name meaning “around the tooth.”
 Bacteria naturally gather on and around our teeth in the form of a soft, sticky substance called plaque.
-At the same time, our saliva continually introduces certain minerals into our mouths which combine with the gooey plaque to form hard deposits—not unlike the tough-to-clean mineral deposits than can build up in the water system in your house.
+At the same time, our saliva continually introduces certain minerals in the mouth which combine with the gooey plaque to form hard deposits—not unlike the tough-to-clean mineral deposits than can build up in the water system in your house.
 These cement-like deposits are called tartar (or calculus).
 As plaque and tartar build up, they encourage the growth of even more bacteria, creating a dangerous cycle of disease.

-When left unchecked, gum disease creates pockets of space around teeth that become breeding grounds for infection.
+When left unchecked, gum disease creates pockets of space around teeth that become breeding grounds for infections in the mouth.
 If untreated, this infection can begin eating away at the underlying bone which anchors the teeth, resulting in loose or shifting teeth, and eventually tooth loss.
 In fact, gum disease is the number one cause of tooth loss in adults—not decay, as many suppose.

 Worse yet, persons with gum disease may be twice as likely to suffer from coronary artery disease and stroke.
 For diabetics, gum disease can cause an increase in blood sugar levels, making their diabetes more difficult to control and increasing their likelihood of suffering dangerous complications.
 Pregnant women may be up to seven times more likely to deliver premature or underweight babies.
 Furthermore, research shows that persons with gum disease may be twice as likely to develop certain forms of cancer, including head, neck and pancreatic cancers.